 - Meeting with anesthesiologist: The patient meets the anesthesiologist to learn more about special anesthesia techniques and the pain management program.

 - Experienced surgical staff: Dedicated operating room staff assist the surgeon during the procedure.
-All staff members have extensive experience in total joint replacement procedures, which helps improve quality and productivity, and reduce variability, waiting times, and stress for the surgeon, Care Givers, and patients.
+All staff members have extensive experience in total joint replacement procedures, which helps improve quality and productivity, and reduce variability; waiting times; and stress for the surgeon, Care Givers, and patients.

-- Protocol usage: The surgical team uses evidence-based protocols that formed the basis for the Center for Medicare & Medicaid Service/The Joint Commission jointly-developed measures for the Surgical Care Improvement Project regarding antibiotic use to prevent surgical site infections.
+- Protocol usage: The surgical team uses evidence-based protocols that formed the basis for the Center for Medicare & Medicaid Service/The Joint Commission jointly developed measures for the Surgical Care Improvement Project regarding antibiotic use to prevent surgical site infections.

 - Standardized care: The dedicated operating room staff follow a standardized process during the procedure, which they refer to as medical resource management.
-This process, an adaptation of the aviation industry's crew resource management, encourages staff to voluntary report process inconsistencies.
+This process, an adaptation of the aviation industry's crew resource management, encourages staff to voluntarily report process inconsistencies.

 - Rapid rehabilitation: Rehabilitation begins the day of surgery using the following patient- and family-centered procedures by focusing on wellness: